 Develop a mental and spiritual posture whereby truth and reality can be discerned reliably and consistently.

 Tools To Achieve This Mental and Spiritual Posture

-Remove all sugar/flour and excess quantities and any other stimulus, like caffeine, nicotine, etc. from my food plan that perpetuates and exacerbates cravings.
+Remove all sugar/flour and excess quantities and any other stimulus, like caffeine, nicotine, etc. from the food plan that perpetuates and exacerbates cravings.

 Tools To Achieve This Sterilization of the body, removing dangerous elements that create cravings;

 Develop a reasonable, sustainable nutrition plan that can endure even after right-sized body has been achieved.
 One that can reasonably be incorporated into one’s life routine and financial budget.

 Tools To Achieve This Reasonable, Sustainable Nutrition Plan